What’s the one question authors ask me most frequently?

 To save you time, trouble and disappointment, I’ve collected the most frequently asked questions I hear about book publicity.
 But first, let me explain why you have to market your book only for as long as you want to sell it.

-Authors publish more than 600,000 books a year in the United States.
-That’s 50,000 books a month!
-As many as half, or even more, are published by indie authors.
+Close to 4 million books are published each year in the United States.
+That’s over 333,000 books a month!
+Over half of those are published by indie authors.

 If only a fraction of those authors promote their books with blog tours, articles, book reviews, YouTube videos, print and online publicity, and social media content—and you’re doing nothing—your book languishes.
 And then it dies.